 - Be sure your cell phone is fully charged before heading out. - Be sure tires are properly inflated during cold weather.
-Tires lose a pound of pressure for every 10 degrees the temperature drops.
-Check your vehicle owner's manual for recommended tire pressure. - Keep your gas tank at least half full to avoid gas line freeze-up and ensure that you have extra driving time if the weather is unfavorable.
-Also, consider using winter or synthetic motor oil for colder temperatures, as conventional oils may thicken in colder temperatures.
-Check your vehicle manufacturer's recommendations for oil that meets colder temperature ranges. - Keep a cold weather safety kit in your car that includes gloves, boots, blankets, road flares, water and a flashlight with fresh batteries.
-Other items to include: jumper cables, first-aid kit, basic tool kit, hot packs, bottled water and non-perishable snacks such as granola or candy bars.

-- Stranded motorists should turn on their emergency lights and remain in their vehicles until help arrives. - Cell phone users should call 999 motorist assistance for roadway assistance or to report other motorists pulled over on the side of the road.
-Before calling, motorists should try to note the roadway and direction of travel and nearest milepost or crossroad so the stranded motorist can be quickly located.
+Tires lose a pound of pressure for every 10 degrees the temperature drops. - Keep your gas tank at least half full to avoid gas line freeze-up and ensure that you have extra to account for additional driving time if the weather is unfavorable. - Keep a cold weather safety kit in your car that includes gloves, boots, blankets, road flares, water and a flashlight with fresh batteries. - Stranded motorists should turn on their emergency lights and remain in their vehicles until help arrives. - Cell phone users should call \999 motorist assistance for roadway assistance and note the roadway and direction of travel and nearest milepost or crossroad.

-The Illinois Tollway also reminds customers that six oases located along the Tollway system serve as warming centers and also provide drivers an opportunity to check their vehicles or simply take a break.
+The Illinois Tollway also reminds customers that oases located along the Tollway system serve as warming centers and also provide drivers an opportunity to check their vehicles or simply take a break.
 The oases provide a variety of food, beverage and retail offerings, as well as 7-Eleven stores and fuel stations.
 On the Tri-State Tollway (I-94/I-294/I-80), there are four oases: Lake Forest, O'Hare, Hinsdale and Chicago Southland Lincoln in South Holland.
-There is an oasis on the Jane Addams Memorial Tollway (I-90) in Belvidere and another on the Reagan Memorial Tollway (I-88) in DeKalb.
+There is an oasis on the Reagan Memorial Tollway (I-88) in DeKalb and on the Jane Addams Memorial Tollway (I-90) in Belvidere, as well as 7-Eleven stores and fuel stations at the Des Plaines Oasis also on I-90.